BADOU-Conrad/tranxact-pay-dashboard/Tpay-users/documentation/elements/forms/inputs/input-line-documentation.md

 ### Line Icons

-Vuero `VInput` are fully compatible with Line Icons.
+Tranxact `VInput` are fully compatible with Line Icons.
 Use the `icon` or `iconify` props on the `<VControl />` component to show an icon.